-Daniela HEIL Senior Lecturer, Sociology and Anthropology at University of Newcastle, Australia Administrative areas: Australia, New South Wales (Australia), Western Australia (Australia), Northern Territory (Australia) Places: Australia (area) Keywords: Body, Chronic Illness, Cultural Change, Health, Indigenous Epistemology, Ilness Experience, Indigenous Politics, Indigenous/non-Indigenous Relations, Personhood, Medical Anthropology
+Daniela HEIL Associate Professor, Sociology and Anthropology at University of Newcastle, Australia Administrative areas: Australia, New South Wales (Australia), Western Australia (Australia), Northern Territory (Australia) Places: Australia (area) Keywords: Body, Chronic Illness, Cultural Change, Health, Indigenous Epistemology, Ilness Experience, Indigenous Politics, Indigenous/non-Indigenous Relations, Personhood, Medical Anthropology

-Irene Karongo HUNDLEBY PhD Student, Department of Music at University of Otago, New Zealand Administrative areas: Malaita (Solomon Islands), Solomon Islands Places: Melanesia Keywords: Epistemology, Ethics, Indigenous Epistemology, Cultural Heritage, Music, Dance, Song, Organology
+Irene Karongo HUNDLEBY PhD Student, Department of Music at University of Otago, New Zealand Administrative areas: Malaita (Solomon Islands), Solomon Islands Places: Melanesia Keywords: Epistemology, Ethics, Indigenous Epistemology, Cultural Heritage, Music, Dance, Song / Dance, Organology

 Simon KENEMA Postdoctoral Fellow, ADRAS Research Project on Small Scale Mining In Bougainville at Griffith University/ANU, Australia Keywords: Anthropological Fieldwork, Anthropology of Knoweldge, Anthropology of Ontology, Dispute Resolution, Indigenous Epistemology, Indigenous Politics, Land Tenure, Mining, Social Change